thanhbrandon/Delivery-Routing-and-Tracking-Simulation/README.md

 	3. Evaluate the space-time complexity of each major segment of the program and the entire program using big-O notation.

  		The space complexity will be O(n).
+It is linear because the space taken grows linearly with the number of packages added.
+		The time complexity will be O(n).
+The hash table to insert, remove, and search for objects will have a time-complexity of O(1).
+However, the iteration of the objects to determine the order of delivery is O(n).
+		Therefore, the overall time complexity will be O(n).

 	4. Explain the capability of your solution to scale and adapt to a growing number of packages.

-        The nearest neighbor algorithm is efficient in terms of space but can be quite costly in terms of time complexity as the number of locations increases.
+        Hash tables are fully capable of scaling with a growing number of packages.
+If the hash table reaches its limit, it would be resized with double the capacity.

 	5. Discuss why the software design would be efficient and easy to maintain.

-        My code should be efficient since it only considers the current state of the truck.
+		The nearest neighbor algorithm is a greedy algorithm, so while it won't always find the overall best solution it will find the best solution in the moment which will make the overall solution better than randomly selecting deliveries.
+    	The software is easy to maintain because of the modularity of the design.
+If a specific element (truck, package, algorithm) needs to be enhanced, it can be modified in isolation of the other pieces of the code

 	6. Describe both the strengths and weaknesses of the self-adjusting data structure (e.g., the hash table).

     	A weakness with hash tables is that collision can occur.
 A resolution to this issue is chaining.
+		Another weakness is the resizing may result in excess capacity and the hash table may have many empty buckets that take up space.
     	A strength of a hash table is that it has fast access times.
 The average case is O(1).
 The worst case is O(N) if there are multiple collisions.

 	7. Justify the choice of a key for efficient delivery management from the following components: